bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		dimension Fruits :: = { Apples, Pears }

 The possible `Fruits` are `Apples` and `Pears`, this time with _set_ semantics.
-Compound types can be restricted to an enumeration in a similar way:
+Composite types can be restricted to an enumeration in a similar way:

 		data Planet :: (Kilograms weight, Meters radius) = {
 			Mercury ('3.303e+23kg, '2.4397e6m),